Hydroxychloroquine

 Hydroxychloroquine, sold under the brand name Plaquenil among others, is a medication used to prevent and treat malaria in areas where malaria remains sensitive to chloroquine.
 Other uses include treatment of rheumatoid arthritis, lupus, and porphyria cutanea tarda.
 It is taken by mouth, often in the form of hydroxychloroquine sulfate.

-Common side effects may include vomiting, headache, changes in vision, and muscle weakness.
-Severe side effects may include allergic reactions, vision problems, and heart problems.
+Common side effects may include vomiting, headache, blurred vision, and muscle weakness.
+Severe side effects may include allergic reactions, retinopathy, and irregular heart rate.
 Although all risk cannot be excluded, it remains a treatment for rheumatic disease during pregnancy.
 Hydroxychloroquine is in the antimalarial and 4-aminoquinoline families of medication.

 Hydroxychloroquine was approved for medical use in the United States in 1955.
 It is on the World Health Organization's List of Essential Medicines.
-In 2020, it was the 126th most commonly prescribed medication in the United States, with more than 4 million prescriptions.
+In 2023, it was the 131st most commonly prescribed medication in the United States, with more than 4 million prescriptions.

 Hydroxychloroquine has been studied for an ability to prevent and treat coronavirus disease 2019 (COVID-19), but clinical trials found it ineffective for this purpose and a possible risk of dangerous side effects.
 Among studies that deemed hydroxychloroquine intake to cause harmful side effects, a publication by The Lancet was retracted due to data flaws.
+The speculative use of hydroxychloroquine for COVID-19 threatens its availability for people with established indications.

 Medical uses

 Hydroxychloroquine treats rheumatic disorders such as systemic lupus erythematosus, rheumatoid arthritis, and porphyria cutanea tarda, and certain infections such as Q fever and certain types of malaria.
 It is considered the first-line treatment for systemic lupus erythematosus.
 Certain types of malaria, resistant strains, and complicated cases require different or additional medication.

+Hydroxychloroquine blocks the effects of some chemicals released in autoimmune diseases, and is used to treat inflammatory conditions.

 It is widely used to treat primary Sjögren syndrome but does not appear to be effective.
 Hydroxychloroquine is widely used in the treatment of post-Lyme arthritis.
 It may have both an anti-spirochete activity and an anti-inflammatory activity, similar to the treatment of rheumatoid arthritis.

 Contraindications

-The drug label advises that hydroxychloroquine should not be prescribed to individuals with known hypersensitivity to 4-aminoquinoline compounds.
+The US FDA drug label advises that hydroxychloroquine should not be prescribed to individuals with known hypersensitivity to 4-aminoquinoline compounds.
 There are several other contraindications, and caution is required if the person considered for treatment has certain heart conditions, diabetes, or psoriasis.